willcrone11/movie_api/README.md

 View package.json/package-lock.json for all dependant packages

 ## Documentation
-Check out to see all endpoints, expected data inputs, etc.
+Check out to see all endpoints see public/documentation.html file.

 ## Scripts
 ### 'node index.js'